 Anyway, I thought I’d share my perspective, from just one of the many individuals who’s managed the tech side of a startup.
 Over the past decade of building companies from the ground up, I’ve had the opportunity to partner with all kinds of smart and talented non-technical co-founders.
 Hopefully, this quick guide can help you technical founders find your right match.

+REMEMBER | My #1 advice that comes before any of this is that you should not make any hasty decisions.
+The only way you can really get a sense of how someone works are to actually work with them.
+Mind-blowing, I know.
 Take your time before you start committing to anything serious.
 Collaborate on a side project, bounce ideas off of each other, iterate—just find ways to see if the person is a good match for you.
-Both in their skill set AND personality.
+Both in their skill set AND personality. |

 Side note: If you’re a non-technical founder seeking a technical cofounder, I have you covered.
-Just head over to my articles on Startup CTOs and how to find a technical co-founder
+Just head over to my articles on Startup CTOs and how to find a technical co-founder.

 You’re the tech guru, so you need someone who has the business expertise to communicate the great value of your product to external parties.